victorguizien/semrush_vgm/readme.md

 ## 4. Future work
 On top of everything mentioned above, it goes without saying that more data always benefits the model.

-More external variables such as marketing campaigns, the cost of capturing a client or even how did the user subbed all would probably help understand users better and thus help with the prediction of MRR.
+- More external variables such as marketing campaigns, the cost of capturing a client or even how did the user subbed all would probably help understand users better and thus help with the prediction of MRR.

-I would also fine-tune the models a bit more, as they are probably full of flaws as they are (either by not capturing some seasonality or over-fitting for example)
+- I would also fine-tune the models a bit more, as they are probably full of flaws as they are (either by not capturing some seasonality or over-fitting for example)

+- There is also code-optimization to be done, improve readability and refactor some pieces of code to better understand the process